Szlachta

 The origins of the szlachta are obscure and the subject of several theories.
 The szlachta secured substantial and increasing political power and rights throughout its history, beginning with the reign of King Casimir III the Great between 1333 and 1370 in the Kingdom of Poland until the decline and end of the Polish–Lithuanian Commonwealth in the late 18th century.
 Apart from providing officers for the army, its chief civic obligations included electing the monarch and filling honorary and advisory roles at court that would later evolve into the upper legislative chamber, the Senate.
-The szlachta electorate also took part in the government of the Commonwealth via the lower legislative chamber of the Sejm (bicameral national parliament), composed of representatives elected at local sejmiks (local szlachta assemblies).
+The szlachta electorate also took part in the government of the Commonwealth via the lower legislative chamber of the Sejm (bicameral national parliament), composed of representatives elected at local sejmiks (local noble assemblies).
 Sejmiks performed various governmental functions at local levels, such as appointing officials and overseeing judicial and financial governance, including tax-raising.
 The szlachta assumed various governing positions, including voivode, marshal of voivodeship, castellan, and starosta.

-In 1413, following a series of tentative personal unions between the Grand Duchy of Lithuania and the Crown of the Kingdom of Poland, the existing Lithuanian and Ruthenian nobilities formally joined the szlachta.
+In 1413, following a series of tentative personal unions between the Grand Duchy of Lithuania and the Crown of the Kingdom of Poland, the existing Lithuanian and Ruthenian nobilities formally joined the Polish nobility.
 As the Polish–Lithuanian Commonwealth (1569–1795) evolved and expanded territorially after the Union of Lublin, its membership grew to include the leaders of Ducal Prussia and Livonia.
-Over time, membership in the szlachta grew to encompass around 8% to 15% of Polish-Lithuanian society, which made the membership an electorate that was several times larger than most noble classes in other countries; by contrast, nobles in Italy and France encompassed 1% during the early modern period.
+Over time, in the nobility grew to encompass around 8% to 10% of Polish-Lithuanian society, which made the electorate that was several times larger than all noble classes in other European countries; by contrast, nobles in Italy and France encompassed 1% and England’s less than 1% during the early modern period.

-Despite often enormous differences in wealth and political influence, few distinctions in law existed between the great magnates and lesser szlachta.
-The juridic principle of szlachta equality existed because szlachta land titles were allodial, not feudal, involving no requirement of feudal service to a liege Lord.
-Unlike absolute monarchs who eventually took reign in most other European countries, the Polish king was not an autocrat and not the szlachta's overlord.
-During the three successive Partitions of Poland between 1772 and 1795, most of the szlachta began to lose legal privileges and social status, while szlachta elites became part of the nobilities of the three partitioning powers.
+Despite often enormous differences in wealth and political influence, few distinctions in law existed between the great magnates and lesser nobles.
+The juridic principle of nobles’ equality existed because noble land titles were allodial, not feudal, involving no requirement of feudal service to a liege Lord.
+Unlike absolute monarchs who eventually took reign in most other European countries, the Polish king was not an autocrat and not the absolutist tyrant.
+During the three successive Partitions of Poland between 1772 and 1795, most of the nobles began to lose legal privileges and social status, while noble elites became part of the nobilities of the three partitioning powers.